 You should also know I was a founding member of Blue Zone Productions - a theatre company that promoted actors with disabilities.
 I got to play the role of “Honey” in Who’s Afraid of Virginia Woolf? at the NoHo Arts Center.

 I also produced and starred in the Pulitzer Prize winning play Proof.
 I’m the first person with a disability to play the lead role of Catherine.
 Check out our review in LA WEEKLY.

-My favorite acting role is playing the villian "Venom" in Felicia Day's groundbreaking web series, The Guild.
+My favorite acting role is playing "Venom" in Felicia Day's groundbreaking web series, The Guild.
 Playing a bitch on wheels is the best and I mean, come on, I got to work with Wil Wheaton.

-I'm currently living in Seattle with my husband, four-year old son River, our German Shepherd Bre, and Scarlett the black cat.
+I'm currently living in Seattle with my husband, five-year old son River, our German Shepherd Bre, and Scarlett the black cat.
 Acting, writing, and advocating for the inclusion for performers with disabilities continues to be my biggest passion..